-The last high intensive golf camps is the Gary Gilchrist Golf Academy in Florida, United States.
-This camp is for kids between the ages of 10 and 18 and includes 30 hours a week of training where they can put into practice three phases of the program: technical, mental and physical to increase the level of play of all the students.
+The Gary Gilchrist Golf Academy high-performance golf camps are located in Florida, United States.
+This camp is for students from 10 to 18 years old and includes 30 hours a week of training.
+Students practice technique, mental strength, and physical strength to improve their game.